 Other popular dining destinations in Petoskey include Palette Bistro with its Mediterranean-inspired cuisine, small plates, wood-fired brick oven, and views of Little Traverse Bay.
 The buzz about The Side Door Saloon is all about the burgers but reviewers also love the blackened whitefish sandwich.
 POUR Kitchen & Bar has a bit of an urban edge to its dining room and a menu full of local, seasonal, and creative items.

-North Perk is a locally-owned coffee shop in Petoskey that roasts its own beans.
-It provides customers with free Internet, book-filled bookshelves, and a card game or two.
-Populace Petoskey is a coffee shop unique to Michigan with specialty coffee drinks and fresh-baked goods.
+Petoskey’s North Perk roasts its own coffee.
+It has free Internet, bookshelves, and card games.
+Populace Petoskey serves specialty coffee drinks and fresh-baked goods.

-If you are energized by the falling snow and can’t wait to get outside and enjoy it then Petoskey is the place for you.
+Petoskey is for snow lovers who can’t wait to get outside and play.
 In addition, you may want to check out the winter activities in East Jordan, Michigan using this link.